JupiterOne/graph-kubernetes/docs/jupiterone.md

 ## Integration Walkthrough

-Todo: Some section about finding the k8s integration docker image

 ### In JupiterOne

-TODO: List specific actions that must be taken in JupiterOne.
-Many of the following steps will be reusable; take care to be sure they remain accurate.

 1. From the configuration **Gear Icon**, select **Integrations**.
 2. Scroll to the **Kubernetes** integration tile and click it.